Baseline models demystified: a practical guide

 The issue is that a year later, in 2019, another paper in Nature showed that the same results could be achieved with a 2-parameter logistic regression.
 According to the latter, “this demonstrates that so far the proposed deep learning strategy does not provide any new insight (predictive or inferential) in this domain.”

-This illustrates the importance of using good baselines.
+This illustrates the importance of using good baseline models.
 Surpassing a weak baseline is useless, as it doesn’t indicate progress nor helps us assess if the modeling approach followed is adequate.

 Nowadays, there are a few consolidated models that are known to provide good results in practice.
 For example, as pointed out by Mark Tenenholtz, a senior data scientist, it can be much more productive to spend time on the data than on model architecture after starting out with a baseline: